 fire hydrant or fire engine can provide.

 Pueblo of Laguna, NM, Fire Department

 Grass Wagon - (also Grass Truck, A-wagon, Booster, Brush Truck, Patrol Truck and many other names.)
 This is a small vehicle, usually built on a pick-up truck frame.
-It carries a small amount of water and the mail purpose is to fight grass fires.
-It will often have the ability to pump and roll and will sometimes have a seat of some form, for the hose operator to use as they roll down a fire line.
+It carries a small amount of water and the main purpose is to fight grass fires.
+It will often have the ability to pump and roll and will sometimes have a seat of some form, mounted on the bed or rear, for the hose operator to use as they roll down a fire line.

 Tool and "Irons"